elm/compiler/docs/hints/infinite-type.md

 There is a relatively obscure package called `evancz/automaton` that captures state and functionality using callbacks.
 So far, it does not seem to be extremely useful idea given its downsides, but it did lead to quite a tough infinite type.

-Here is a snippet of code that combines two bacic automatons into one.
+Here is a snippet of code that combines two basic automatons into one.
 The resulting automaton takes in either a `Left` or `Right` value.
 If it is a `Left` we will use the left automaton, if it is a `Right` we will use the right one.

 ```elm
 type Either a b = Left a | Right b